 The federal trial court judge has to convict, and that conviction must be upheld on appeal.

-And then you have these radical left-wing judges who think they can substitute that, and you can just have an election challenge, which is not even a real trial, and you can determine in that election challenge that somehow an insurrection occurred, even though, as you said, they went in unarmed, followed police direction, walked through velvet ropes, took selfies and didn't burn down the damn place.
+And you can determine in that election challenge that somehow an insurrection occurred, even though, as you said, they went in unarmed, followed police direction, walked through velvet ropes, took selfies, and didn't burn down the damn place.

-That's not how our constitution works.
+That's not how our Constitution works.

 This is the most anti-democratic decision imaginable.

-It's Mike Davis Article III project.
+It's Mike Davis Article 3 Project.

-That's what it is, right over on Twitter.
+That's what it is, right over on Twitter?

-You you you got it.
+You got it.

 My initials in Des Moines, Iowa.

-He's a great follower.
+He's a great follow.

-He's the guy I go to every single time I've got a question about the Constitution.
+And bar none, he's the guy I go to every single time I've got a question about the Constitution.

-I read a bit of the of the decision, Mike, and correct me if I get this wrong, but it appears as though the four justices or judges on that court said they didn't have to define what an insurrection was to make the decision.
+I read a bit of the decision, Mike, and correct me if I get this wrong, but it appears as though the four justices or judges on that court said they didn't have to define what an insurrection was to make the decision.

 Is that true?

-They they did.
+They did.

-Now remember how this court is set up.
+Now, remember how this court is set up.

-It's seven Democrat appointed justices on this Colorado Supreme Court.
+It's seven Democrat-appointed justices on this Colorado Supreme Court.

 The court has just completely lost.